RepoWise Icon

 Open-source software (OSS) projects often face challenges in governance, sustainability, and contributor onboarding.
 Traditional analytics provide static metrics but lack interpretability and interactivity.
 RepoWise introduces a conversational framework powered by large language models (LLMs) that performs forensic-style reasoning over OSS repositories.
 It enables natural-language dialogue around key project documents—such as governance.md, contributing.md, and README.md—to surface insights into project health, sustainability risks, and actionable next steps.

 By combining conversational AI with OSS analytics, RepoWise offers an interpretable, interactive approach to understanding the social and technical dynamics of open-source development.
-The system automatically extracts and indexes governance documents, contribution guidelines, commit data, and issue reports from GitHub repositories, then uses a five-stage intent classification pipeline with dual retrieval engines to generate context-grounded, evidence-backed responses.
+The system automatically extracts and indexes governance documents, contribution guidelines, commit data, and issue reports from GitHub repositories, then uses an LLM-based Few-Shot Chain of Thought (CoT) intent classification with dual retrieval engines to generate context-grounded, evidence-backed responses.

 We’d really appreciate your thoughts on this tool.
 Please share your feedback here: https://forms.gle/GUQyYY6SijDbtUVe9